It’s the teacher quality which matters most. I have five traits that I follow that I feel is the are important to become a great teacher.

 My teaching techniques are very different from the usual music teachers and has proven to have a major success rate.
 The Students who use my practice method to focus on the major skills of any instrument consistently outperform their peers with comparable talents.

-Bachelors of Science in Music
+Bachelors of Science Degree in Music - Point University - Atlanta, GA

 My very first student was myself!